 Under the SEC Whistleblower Program, whistleblowers are eligible to receive a reward for providing the SEC with original information about securities fraud, including EB-5 fraud.
 If the SEC uses a whistleblower’s information to bring a successful enforcement action, the whistleblower is eligible to receive 10% to 30% of the monetary sanctions collected as an award.
 In fact, one tip about EB-5 fraud has already resulted in a $14.7 million SEC award.

-Since the enactment of the whistleblower program, the SEC has paid more than $150 million to whistleblowers.
-The largest award to date is more than $30 million.
-These tips from whistleblowers have lead the SEC to successful enforcements actions resulting in more than $953 million in financial remedies.
+Since the enactment of the whistleblower program, the SEC has paid more than $326 million to whistleblowers.
+The largest SEC whistleblower awards to date are $50 million, $39 million and $33 million.
+These tips from whistleblowers have lead the SEC to successful enforcements actions resulting in more than $1.7 billion in financial remedies.

 The SEC Whistleblower Program protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
 Moreover, a whistleblower can submit an anonymous tip to the SEC if represented by counsel.
 In certain circumstances, a whistleblower may remain anonymous, even to the SEC, until an award determination.
 However, even at the time of an award, a whistleblower’s identity is not made available to the public.